 Please note that Notices of Marriage and Notices of Civil Partnership for the Wakefield District can be viewed in the reception area of Wakefield Town Hall.

-If at this point you would like to meet a dedicated member of our ceremonies team to discuss all aspects or your marriage ceremony you can book a bespoke ceremony meeting.
+If at this point you would like to meet a dedicated member of our ceremonies team to discuss all aspects of your marriage ceremony you can book a bespoke

 Returning your Ceremony Arrangement Form